 Wilmington Urgent Family Clinic services are available for extended hours for all patients to receive treatment and diagnosis.
 We offer services based on a walk-in basis, and this means that the first person to be catered to is the first person who walks in.
 We have state-of-the-art equipment; among them are state-of-the-art x-ray services.

 Walk-in urgent care clinics such as Wilmington urgent care offer physical examinations conveniently.
-If you want to get a laceration treatment, just type the laceration treatment near me in Google's search bar.
+If you want to get a tongue laceration repair or treatment, just type the laceration treatment near me in Google's search bar.
 All the information that you require about Wilmington urgent care clinic is on their official website.
 With our professional and experienced staff, you are guaranteed superb and unrivaled healthcare services at affordable rates.
 We have several clinics spread in various locations in Southern California.

 No more waiting for long hours in emergency rooms when you have Wilmington Urgent Care.
 Fix your appointment today and get attended right away.